 Options granted under the 1994 Plan will be exercisable during a term of not more than ten years from the date the option was granted.
 An option is exercisable by notice of an election to exercise the option, given in writing to the Committee, designating the number of shares that the optionee has elected to purchase.
 Unless the option involves a stock appreciation right (hereinafter described) the optionee must, at the time he or she exercises his or her option, tender the full purchase price for the shares he or she has elected to purchase.
-The purchase price may be paid in full or in part by tendering cash, or by delivery of common stock of Bancorp that has been owned by the participant for at least one year (or in the case of nonqualified stock options, at least six months), and valued at its fair market value on the exercise date ("stock swap").
+The purchase price may be paid in full or in part by tendering cash, or by delivery of common stock of Bancorp that has been owned by the participant for at least one year, and valued at its fair market value on the exercise date ("stock swap").
 By use of stock swaps, an optionee may exercise an option using common stock of Bancorp to pay the option price and then to use the common stock received to pay the option price for additional option shares in successive transactions.